lynnliu030/berkeley-os-prelim/cluster_computing/README.md

 ## Virtualization v.s Containers
 * VM: virtualize the underlying hardware
 * Containers: virtualie the OS, so each container contains only the application and its libraries and dependencies
 * LightVM paper discusses the trade-offs between containers and VMs in terms of performance and security (isolation) guarantees

+## Isolation and Fault tolerance
+**Isolation**: keeping different parts of a system separated such that a failure, error, or security breach in one part does not propagate to other parts.
+This segregation can be in terms of memory, processing, or even network communication.

+It is important for fault tolerance because:
+* Prevent a single point of failure from bringing down the entire system
+* Limit the spread of security vulnerabilities
+* Make it easier to identify and fix issues with modules

+For example, UNIX provides isolation:
+* Process isolation: each process runs in its own address space
+* User and group permissions: file and process access control based on user and group permissions
+* Namespace: used to isolate different system resources like network, PID, and mounts
+   *  i.e. containers

 ## Exokernel v.s Hypervisor
 Exokernels and hypervisors have many similarities, in that they multiplex and protect hardware with minimal abstraction.
 Comparisons are [here](https://github.com/lynnliu030/os-prelim/blob/main/cluster_computing/exokernel_vs_hypervisor.md).